slappforge/sigma/docs/components/aws/apig_rest.md

 * a `Prod` stage that combines all of the above (and current versions of the other entities of the `blablablaa` API) into one live deployment "stage"

-Since a HTTP endpoint is strictly an event source from a lambda's point of view, Sigma supports APIG only as a trigger (i.e. you cannot "invoke" an APIG entity directly, although there is no restriction on accessing one as a regular HTTP endpoint (e.g. via the `requests` module) without direct assistance from Sigma APIs).
+Since an HTTP endpoint is strictly an event source from a lambda's point of view, Sigma supports APIG only as a trigger (i.e. you cannot "invoke" an APIG entity directly, although there is no restriction on accessing one as a regular HTTP endpoint (e.g. via the `requests` module) without direct assistance from Sigma APIs).

-In order to use an APIG endpoint as a trigger for a lambda function within Sigma, an APIG resource should be dragged from the resources panel and dropped on top of the `event` parameter of the lambda handler.
+In order to use a REST APIG endpoint as a trigger for a lambda function within Sigma, an APIG resource should be dragged from the resources panel and dropped on top of the `event` parameter of the lambda handler.
-Then the APIG endpoint configuration panel can be used to configure the endpoint as the trigger.
+Then select the **API Type** as **REST API** from the APIG endpoint configuration panel, and configure the REST endpoint as the trigger.

-When configured in this manner, an API endpoint will invoke the function every time it receives a HTTP request.
+When configured in this manner, an API endpoint will invoke the function every time it receives an HTTP request.
 The structure of trigger event received by Lambda function usually contains the JSON payload of the inbound request (or an empty object in case of empty or missing payload), unless [proxy integration](#lambda-proxy-integration) is enabled (as described later).